 Hello, lovely PR person.
 We hope this advice will be of general use to you in understanding beer bloggers, as well as helping you communicate with us in a way to which we’ll respond positively.

 1. How can I get you to mention our brand in any context whatsoever?

-Do something interesting.
-We’d be most interested in the launch of a new beer or an improvement to an existing one, but even launching a really shite beer might lead us to mention how shite it is.
+Do something interesting or, rather, get your client to.
+We’d be most interested in the launch of a new beer or an improvement to an existing one but even launching a really terrible beer might lead us to mention how terrible it is.

 The following things are rarely if ever interesting:

 - changes of staff at head office;